BIGJRA/BIGJRA.github.io/rejuv.md

     -   Bulk Up

 This is the hardest battle of hers yet.
-Almost all her Pokémon have coverage out the wazoo!
+Almost all her Pokemon have coverage out the wazoo!
 Passimian can hit hard if given the chance to bulk up even once, and Vikavolt takes lives if you let it attack.
 Not to mention speed demon Lycanroc probably able to take out at least one of